raveenaaa/MattermostAnsible/README.md

-# CSC 519: DevOps HW 2

-To configure and set up mattermost on Ubuntu 18.04 using Ansible
+# Configuration of Mattermost on Ubuntu 18.04 using Ansible

 ## Preparing the GitHUb Repo.